Tourism in Greece: Revenues by countries

-Greece earned €17,680,000,000 (around 11% of the total GDP) through its tourism industry, in 2019.
+Greece earned €19,746,000,000 (around 11% of the total GDP) through its tourism industry, in 2023.

-The top five countries by revenue (in euros) were:
+The top four countries by revenue (in ‘000 euros) were:

 Visitors

 In 2009, the country welcomed over 19.3 million tourists, a major increase from the 17.7 million tourists the country welcomed in 2008.
+Also, it is predicted that tourism market is expected to reach USD 1431.88 billion by the end of 2037.
 The vast majority of tourists in the country are from within the European Union (12.7 million), followed by those from the Americas (0.56 million), Asia (0.52 million), Oceania (0.1 million) and Africa (0.06 million).
 In the year 2007, more British people visited the country than any other nationality, numbering 2.61 million in total, making up 15% of the country's tourists for that year alone.
 Additionally, 2.3 million Germans, 1.8 million Albanians and 1.1 million Bulgarians visited the country that year.
 In 2007, 92.8% of the total number of tourists in Greece were from countries in Europe.

 The most-visited region of Greece is that of Central Macedonia in northern Greece, near some of the most popular attractions in the country such as Halkidiki, Mount Olympus, Pella, the birthplace of Alexander the Great, and Greece's second-largest city, Thessaloniki.
 In 2009, Central Macedonia welcomed 3.6 million tourists, or 18% of the total number of tourists who visited Greece that year, followed by Attica (2.6 million) and the Peloponnese (1.8 million).
 Northern Greece is the country's most-visited region, with 6.5 million tourists, while Central Greece comes second with 6.3 million.

 According to a survey conducted in China in 2015, Greece was voted as the Chinese people's number one choice as a tourist destination.
-In November 2016, Austria, like China, announced that Greece was the favourite tourist destination for its citizens.
+In 2024, Austria announced that Greece was the favourite tourist destination for its citizens.
 In line with these observations, Greece's former Minister of Tourism Aris Spiliotopoulos announced the opening of a Greek National Tourism Organization office in Shanghai by the end of 2010, and GNTO currently operates two tourism offices in China, one in Shanghai and one in Beijing.
 It is estimated that throughout 2013 Greece welcomed over 17.93 million tourists, an increase of 10% compared to 2012.

 More than 22 million tourists visited Greece in 2014 and this number increased to 26 million visitors in 2015 and is projected to attract 28 million visitors in 2016, making it one of the most visited countries in Europe and the world.

 Tourism in Greece will typically peak between May and September where approximately 75% of all tourist visits happen.